ImamIfti056/hire-developers/README.md

 ### `yarn build` fails to minify

-This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)
+This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify) -->

+# Hire Your Favorite Developers

+This project was created with React [Hire Developers](https://github.com/facebook/create-react-app).

+### `Best Developers`

+Presenting  you the best of the best developers.

+### `Their Work`

+They have millions of students learning web development with them.

+### `Hire Them`

+You can hire them at the most possible low budget.